Every year on April 12th, lucid dreamers around the world unite to celebrate the annual Lucid Dreaming Day.

-Join me now in considering the scientific roots of lucid dreaming that make April 12th such a landmark date.
-Plus, find out how your support of this artistic, entertaining, therapeutic and philosophical tool can benefit oneironauts around the world for generations to come.
+Every year on April 12th, lucid dreamers around the world unite to celebrate the annual Lucid Dreaming Day.
+Join us in considering the scientific roots of lucid dreaming that make April 12th a landmark date for our community.
+Plus, find out how your support of this artistic, entertaining, therapeutic and philosophical practice can benefit dreamers for generations to come.

 Lucid Dreaming Day falls on the historic date of April 12th when, in 1975, lucid dreaming was first scientifically proven by Dr Keith Hearne.